-Definition: Subculture is a small group of people who exist within a culture and which differentiates itself from the parent culture.
+Definition: Subculture is defined as a culture originating from a small group of people who exist within a culture and which differentiates itself from the parent culture.
 Often the founding principles of parent culture are maintained in the subculture.
 It can also be defined as a group within a larger group which have interests and believes different from the broader culture.

 Subculture is perceived as a subversion to normalcy.
 Subcultures can also be seen as unfavourable because of the nature of criticism to many standards of society.